biolab/orange3/doc/data-mining-library/source/tutorial/data.rst

     >>> data.domain
     [lenght, width]

-Here is another example, this time with construction of dataset that includes a numerical class and different type of attributes:
+Here is another example, this time with the construction of a dataset that includes a numerical class and different types of attributes:

 ..  literalinclude:: code/data-domain-numpy.py
     :lines: 4-